12 impressive stats after Arsenal’s resounding 3-0 win over Brentford

 Mikel Arteta’s young side may have just missed out on Champions League qualification last season, but they have started the 2022-23 campaign in hugely impressive form.

 The 3-0 win over Brentford was their sixth victory in seven Premier League games so far and they sit top of the Premier League.
-If you like a bet on football, you can’t help but get behind the Gunners right now.

 Speaking before this season’s trip to Brentford, Arteta told Sky Sports about the poor start to last season – Arsenal were bottom of the pile after three games – and how he and his team and coaching staff bounced back.